|FALSE DOCTRINES ARTICLES|

 Loren Larson parrots the teaching also.
 He says we must keep faith in the cross; whereas the scriptures state that faith must be in Jesus Christ.
 There are 4 verses that contain the words faith in Christ, Acts 24:24; Galatians 3:26; Colossians 1:4, 2:5.
 Mr. Swaggart adds to each one of those verses with the words and the cross to promote his doctrine.
 Paul wrote in Colossians 2:5-7 (5) For though I be absent in the flesh, yet am I with you in the spirit, joying and beholding your order, and the stedfastness of your faith in Christ.
 Mr. Swaggart’s comment speaks of “holding rank,” and refers to maintaining one’s faith in the cross.”
 Verse 6 As ye have therefore received Christ Jesus the Lord, so walk ye in him: His comment- “behavior is to be ordered in the sphere of Christ and the Cross.”
 Verse 7 Rooted and built up in him, and stablished in the faith, as ye have been taught, abounding therein with thanksgiving.
 Comment- for stablished in the faith he wrote “in Christ and the Cross and for abounding therein with thanksgiving “this refers to the fact that the Gospel of the Cross, which brought them to Christ, …”

 All of them teach that the cross must ever be the object of our faith.
 Romans 6:3-5 is misquoted to support his doctrine because he says that all were crucified at the cross with Christ.
 In Colossians 2:14-15 Mr. Swaggart uses those verses as a reference to support his doctrine when Paul plainly says it is Christ who, when crucified, nailed the ordinances to the cross.
 Then he uses Ephesians 2:13-18 in the same manner, putting the emphasis on the cross verse 18, instead of Christ in verse 13.
-Mr. Swaggart cherry picks verse, uses then out of context to support his twisted doctrine.
+Mr. Swaggart cherry picks verses and uses them out of context to support his twisted doctrine.
 Instead of the gospel of Jesus Christ, Mr. Swaggart teaches the gospel of the cross.
 The cross didn’t die for us; it didn’t rise from the dead and ascend into heaven.
 It is obvious that Mr. Swaggart’s cross doctrine all but eliminates Jesus from the gospel.

 © 05-21-2012 DEC